Italian traditional food organic, rustic, home cooking recipes

 Useful tips on how to fry

-It is important also to know how to prepare food for frying.
+It is important also to know how to fry as well as how to prepare food for frying.
 Properly fried food should look appetising and taste light, leaving you wanting more.

 Shallow fat frying